-The number of steelhead redds (n=267) increased in Satus Creek in 2014 compared with 223 redds observed the previous year but were lower than peak years of 2010 and 2011(Figure 5).
-Redd numbers (n=123) increased in Toppenish Creek and were the highest since 2002(Figure 7).
-Good conditions for the identification of steelhead redds were present in both creek and played a role in the increase in observed redd numbers.
-Spatial distribution of redds appeared to be typical in Satus (Figure 6) and Toppenish Creeks (Figure 8).
+The number of steelhead redds (n=206) in 2015 decreased in Satus Creek compared with 223 redds observed the previous year and was the lowest since 2012 (Figure 12).
+Redd numbers (n=112) decreased in Toppenish Creek (Figure 13).
+An increase in steelhead counted at Prosser dam and good conditions for the identification of steelhead redds were present in both creek and played a role in the observed redd numbers.
+Spatial distribution of redds appeared to be typical in Satus (Figure 5) and Toppenish Creeks (Figure 6).

-The estimated number (n=46,470 se 5008) of juvenile outmigrants from Toppenish Creek (Toppenish Creek screw trap) in 2014 was higher than the previous year and the highest since 2010 (Figure 11).
-In Satus Creek, 316 steelhead smolts were captured in the rotary screw trap and no estimate was calculated for this site due to low recapture numbers.
-The number of smolts captured (n=52) at the Ahtanum screw trap in 2014 continues to be too low to estimate juvenile outmigration from that watershed.
+The estimated number (34,142 se 3266) of juvenile outmigrants from Toppenish Creek (Toppenish Creek screw trap) was slightly higher than the 10 year average (33,490; Figure 14).
+In lower Toppenish Creek, 55 Juvenile O. mykiss were captured.
+In Satus Creek, 91 steelhead smolts were captured in the rotary screw trap and no estimate was calculated for this site due to low recapture numbers.
+The number of smolts captured (N=80) at the Ahtanum screw trap in 2015, also continues to be too low to estimate juvenile outmigration from that watershed.